Xulfi Khan

-Zulfiqar "Xulfi" Jabbar Khan (born 28 October 1980) is a Pakistani composer, singer-songwriter, music producer and a guitarist.
+Zulfiqar "Xulfi" Jabbar Khan (born 28 October 1980) is a Pakistani composer, singer-songwriter, music producer and guitarist.
 Starting his career in 1994, Khan is the recipient of multiple awards in Pakistan.
 He is currently working on the television series Coke Studio, for which he is the producer and mentor.

 Life and career

 Xulfi graduated from the National University of Computer and Emerging Sciences with a CGPA of 2.4.
 He was the composer, music producer, guitarist for Entity Paradigm (EP).
 Entity Paradigm was formed by Xulfi between 1996 and 1999 but was officially announced as a band only in 2000.

 He is currently the music producer, songwriter, and lead guitarist for the band Call.
 After the vocalist's exit from the band, he continued with other projects at his studio X^{th} Harmonic.
 The band made a comeback after 3 years to produce and perform new songs for the fans.
 He has always been a music fanatic and tries to come up with new ideas.
 He blames the lack of proper recognition of music as a separate 'industry', as the reason for its limited success.
 Additionally, he states that people in general are not exposed to arts and culture and cultural propagation must be encouraged to make a pervasive and progressive culture and spark the positive interest of the nation in the field.

 Khan has also been involved in a number of Bollywood projects as composer, lyricist and producer.
 Some of his works include "Laaree Chooti" from Ek Chalis Ki Last Local in 2007, "Yeh Pal" from Aasma in 2009, "Dhadke Jiya" from Aalo Chaat in 2009, and "Kuch Aisa, Kuch Aisa (Sad Version)" and "Reh Jaane Do" from Aao Wish Karein in 2009.

 Khan has produced, recorded, engineered, mixed and mastered music albums for Call's Jilawatan and Dhoom, Entity Paradigm's album Irtiqa, Jal's album Aadat, Roxen's album Rozen-e-Deewar, Inteha's album Daastaan, and Ankur Tewari's album Jannat.

 His work with Nescafé Basement has also been praised.
 In 2015, Roxette shared Nescafé Basement's cover of their song "She's Got the Look".
 In 2016, John Newman expressed his appreciation for the Nescafé Basement cover version of his song "Love Me Again" by an all-female band (with Xulfi as the producer), and called it "dope".

 Xulfi is the creative director and co-founder of Sync, a tech/driven experience curation company.
 Recently they have worked on the visual curation of Nescafé Basements "Resistance", Coca-Cola "Hum Aik Hain" anthem and Fawad Khan's "Uth Jaag" for Pepsi Battle of the Bands.
 Xulfi has also co-founded Giraffe Pakistan, a content creation company and creative hub with Muhammad Ibrahim and Sync is the subdivision of it.
 He acts as the chief creative officer (CCO).